andyarensman/12-Tone-Matrix-Generator/README.markdown

 In the future I would like to add various playback functions so the user can hear what their tone rows sound like in the various forms.
 At some point I would also like to add more CSS to make the app more visually appealing.
 Currently there isn't a way for the user to select the direction of the interval, so this could be another feature added - however, this shouldn't cause any problems for music students and if implemented would slow down the entry process.

-In terms of the code, I spent I lot of time refactoring to hopefully make it cleaner to read.
+I spent I lot of time refactoring to hopefully make it cleaner to read.
 I think there is probably a better way to disable the buttons, so I may revisit this later.

 # What is 12-Tone Music?